 The toolbox was not a static one and was continuously refined and improved over the years as part of the Kaizen philosophy.

 In 2009 a third area was added – Leadership.
-The combination of Lean, Growth and Leadership provided Danaher with a complete business system.
+The combination of Lean, Growth, and Leadership provided Danaher with a complete business system.

-Annually, each of the Danaher operating companies creates a strategic plan that identifies opportunities along two tracks: improvement opportunities that exist around running the business day to day, and the more challenging
+Annually, each of the Danaher operating companies creates a strategic plan that identifies opportunities along two tracks:

-opportunities that involve larger or breakthrough transformation.
+- The more challenging opportunities that involve larger or breakthrough transformation.

 These translate into improvement priorities and, depending upon the nature of improvement priorities, a decision is taken on which toolsets across Lean, Growth and Leadership will be used.

-Progress on the various programs, projects and action plans will then be measured monthly, or more frequently, against the relevant KPIs.
+Progress on the various programs, projects, and action plans will then be measured monthly, or more frequently, against the relevant KPIs.

 The combination of using this annual process to cascade, align and manage the vast array of initiatives, and measure the outputs to a regular drumbeat has delivered stellar performance for Danaher.